bhanukad610/bhanuka.dissanayake.github.io/README.md

 ## Work Experience
 **Software Engineer @ Calcey Technologies (_April 2022 - present_)**
+- Executes the full software development life cycle (SDLC) with ownership of assigned tasks/features.
+- Designs and develops software solutions using relevant tools, technologies, frameworks, and methodologies.
+- Contributed to projects (in the projects section) covering domains of e-commerce, sports, and HRM as an active team player.

 **Software Engineer @ Enactor Ltd (_February 2021 - March  2022_)**
+- Developed features (in the projects section) to improve the performance and reliability of the Enactor retail platform.
+- Contributed as a developer in the Customer Support & Development team, focusing on resolving customer-reported issues and bugs.
+- Automated functionalities within the Point of Sale application and APIs to enhance efficiency and streamline operations.

 ## Education
 - BSc.(Hons) in Engineering | University of Moratuwa, Sri Lanka (Jan 2017 - July 2021)